PaoloRibeca/KPop/README.md

 ### Conda channel

+> :construction: Coming soon! :construction:

 ### Pre-compiled binaries

-### Manual compilation
+### Manual install

-Alternatively, you can install `KPop` manually by compiling its sources.
+Alternatively, you can install `KPop` manually by cloning and compiling its sources.
 You will need an up-to-date distribution of the OCaml compiler and the [Dune package manager](https://github.com/ocaml/dune) for that.
 Both can be installed through [OPAM](https://opam.ocaml.org/), the official OCaml distribution system.
 Once you have a working OPAM distribution you will also have a working OCaml compiler, and Dune can be installed with the command
 ```
 $ opam install dune
 ```
 if it is not already present.
 Make sure that you install OCaml version 4.12 or later.

+You will also need a copy of the sources for the [BiOCamLib library](https://github.com/PaoloRibeca/BiOCamLib).
+We'll assume that you have cloned the repository in the directory `../BiOCamLib` with respect to the `KPop` sources; you'll have to modify the file `BUILD` in the `KPop` directory if that is not the case.

 Then go to the directory into which you have downloaded the latest `KPop` sources, and type
 ```
-$ .
-BUILD
+$ ./BUILD
 ```

-That should generate all the executables you'll need (as of this writing, `Parallel`, `KPopCount`, `KPopCounterDB`, `kPopTwist`, `KPopTwist`, `KPopTwistDB`).
+That should generate all the executables you'll need (as of this writing, `KPopCount`, `KPopCounterDB`, `kPopTwist`, `KPopTwist`, `KPopTwistDB`).
 Copy them to some favourite location in your PATH, for instance `~/.local/bin`.

 For the time being, due to the presence of some legacy code, you will also need to install some R packages (and possibly R itself) by using your favourite R package manager.
 Those packages are:
 ```